gazebo-tooling/release-tools/docs/adrs/0001-the-rotary-rolling-release.md

 ## Decision

-We will create `{package}-rotary-release` repos for each package in a Gazebo collection.
+We will create `gz-rotary-{package_designation}-release` repos for each package in a Gazebo collection.
 These repos contain debian metadata for unversioned Gazebo packages (e.g. `libgz-math-dev`) and `rotary`-labeled aliases (e.g.
 `libgz-rotary-math-dev`).
 Source repo `packages.apt` files use the rotary